torkleyy/nitric/README.md

 ## License

 All `nitric` projects are, except stated otherwise, dual-licensed under Apache-2.0 / MIT.
-You're free to choose on of both licenses.
+You're free to choose one of both licenses.

 Every contribution made to this project is assumed to be licensed according to these terms.